DaveInTucson/jhu-spa-angular/module3-solution/README.md

 * Implemented found-items custom directive.
 * Implemented "Narrow it Down" button
 * Implemented "nothing found" message

-### To do:

-* Implement "Don't Want This One!" button
+* Implemented "Don't Want This One!" button, modified how "nothing found" message works

-* Double check requirements for anything I missed
+### Potential requirements violations:

+* I called my matched item array `matchedMenuItems` instead of `found` as indicated above
+* The provided sample `index.html` had a `found-items` element and attribute, which caused a conflict with Angular.
+I changed the name to just `items`, although I did also add a `restrict: 'E'` declaration to remove any potential conflict.